We partner with the top coach & train carriers to bring you the best deals.

 Fast Customer Support

 We don’t monkey around.
 We respond within minutes to help you out.

 There are 65 daily trains from Berlin to Amsterdam.
 Traveling by train from Berlin to Amsterdam usually takes around 8 hours and 33 minutes, but the fastest Deutsche Bahn train can make the trip in 6 hours and 3 minutes.

 |Most frequent service||Deutsche Bahn|

 What is the price of a train ticket from Berlin to Amsterdam?

-In the last month, £54.70 was the average price of a train ticket from Berlin to Amsterdam.
-You can expect to find tickets at that price or lower if you book your trip at least 29 days in advance.
-Otherwise, expect to pay around £55.31 more than that for a same-day booking.
+In the last month, £21.85 was the average price of a train ticket from Berlin, DE to Amsterdam, NL.
+This is about as inexpensive as train tickets ever get.
+You can expect to find tickets at that price or lower if you book your trip at least 24 days in advance.
+Otherwise, expect to pay around £78.34 more than that for a same-day booking.